Texas Statutes-Business and Commerce Code-Title 2-Chapter 15-Subchapter E. Covenants not to Compete

 (1) the covenant must:

-(A) not deny the physician access to a list of his patients whom he had seen or treated within one year of termination of the contract or employment;
+(A) not deny the physician access to a list of the physician’s patients whom the physician had seen or treated within one year of termination of the contract or employment;

 (B) provide access to medical records of the physician’s patients upon authorization of the patient and any copies of medical records for a reasonable fee as established by the Texas Medical Board under Section 159.008, Occupations Code; and